Skip to main content

 The Double ABC-X Model of Family Stress by Jaime Ballard, Elizabeth Wieling, Catherine Solheim, and Diana Lang is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.

-This page titled 3.1: The Double ABC-X Model of Family Stress is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Diana Lang via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: The Double ABC-X Model of Family Stress is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Diana Lang via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?